Tyler Arnason: Playing career

+Arnason attended St. Cloud State University and played 118 games for the men's hockey team, registering 136 points in his three years with the team.
+In 2001, he led St. Cloud to the Western Collegiate Hockey Association title.

-Arnason was drafted by the Chicago Blackhawks in the 1998 NHL Entry Draft.
-In his first professional season, Arnason started out with the Blackhawks but due to poor conditioning spent most of the year with affiliate the Norfolk Admirals.
-He was impressive in the AHL however, selected in the All-Star game for PlanetUSA.
-Arnason was also awarded the Dudley "Red" Garrett Memorial Award as the league's top rookie.
+Arnason was drafted by the Chicago Blackhawks of the National Hockey League (NHL) in the 1998 NHL Entry Draft in the seventh round, 183rd overall.
+In his first professional season, Arnason started out with the Blackhawks but due to poor conditioning spent most of the year with the team's American Hockey League (AHL) affiliate, the Norfolk Admirals.
+He was impressive in the AHL however, selected in the AHL All-Star Classic for PlanetUSA.
+Arnason was also awarded the Dudley "Red" Garrett Memorial Award as the league's top rookie, and was named to the league's All-Rookie team.

-In the 2002–03 season, his first full season in the NHL, Arnason played in the NHL Youngstars Game and was named in the All-Rookie team.
-During the 02–03 season, Arnason recorded his first career NHL hat trick, scoring all three Chicago goals in a 3–3 tie at San Jose on December 28.
+In the 2002–03 season, his first full season in the NHL, Arnason was named NHL Rookie of the Month in October played in the NHL Youngstars Game and was named in the All-Rookie team.
+During the season, Arnason recorded his first career NHL hat trick, scoring all three Chicago goals in a 3–3 tie versus the San Jose Sharks on December 28.
 His best season was in 2003–04 when he amassed 55 points.
 While playing with Chicago he was part of the "ABC" line with two other young forwards, Mark Bell and Kyle Calder.

-In the very early morning of January 21, 2003 Arnason was involved in an off-ice incident.
+In the very early morning of January 21, 2003, Arnason was involved in an off-ice incident.
 Arnason, Phil Housley and Theoren Fleury were leaving the Pure Platinum strip club in Columbus, Ohio when Fleury punched the club's manager in the face.
 Housley and Arnason had to step in to prevent Fleury from being beaten by the bouncers.
+On August 11, 2005, Arnason re-signed with the Blackhawks for one year.

-On March 9, 2006, he was traded to the Ottawa Senators in exchange for Brandon Bochenski and a second-round pick.
+By the 2005–06 NHL season, Arnason was no longer a prospect and was considered as having not played to his potential.
+With the Blackhawks that season, Arnason had tallied 13 goals and 41 points in 60 games when, on March 9, 2006, he was traded to the Ottawa Senators in exchange for Brandon Bochenski and a second-round pick in the 2006 NHL Entry Draft.
+Ottawa's intent was for Arnason to center the second line.
 In the nineteen games he played for Ottawa in the regular season, he registered four assists and failed to score a goal.
 He was a healthy scratch in the playoffs.
-The Senators chose not to give him a qualifying offer, so he became an unrestricted free agent.
+As a restricted free agent the Senators chose not to give him a qualifying offer, so he became an unrestricted free agent.